 - A solid cylindrical former of predetermined diameter and length is being used as the limb over which is made.

-- The coils are made in number of layers.
+- The coils are made in a number of layers.

 - The starting and finishing leads of each coil are terminated on either side of the coil.

-- These leads are properly sleeved and locked at number of points.
+- These leads are properly sleeved and locked at a number of points.

 b) Low Voltage Coils:

 - L.V.
-Coils are also one of the components of transformer.
-The procedure of making low voltage coil is generally same as described in (a) above.
+Coils are also one of the components of the transformer.
+The procedure of making a low voltage coil is generally the same as described in (a) above.

 - The Test: The “Turn Test” is carried out on the coils as per the required specifications.

 - The components produced in the coil winding and core assembly stages are then taken into the core-coil assembly stage.

 - The core assembly is vertically placed with the footplate touching the ground and the top yoke of the core is removed.
 The limbs of the core are tightly wrapped with cotton tape and then varnished.